THE CAUSES & SYMPTOMS OF

 • Cramps Or Abdominal Pain:

 Can be sharp or dull, steady or intermitted and it usually occurs on the lower left side of the abdomen.
-An additional symptom associated with abdominal cramping can be an "urgent" bowel movement usually following a meal to relieve abdominal pain and pressure.
+An additional symptom of IBS associated with abdominal cramping can be an "urgent" bowel movement usually following a meal to relieve abdominal pain and pressure.
 The pain is produced by muscle spasms in the intestinal walls which upsets the digestive process creating diarrhea or constipation.

 • Diarrhea Or Constipation: